devikavarshney/Let-s-Video-Call/README.md

 # Let's Video Call

-Let's Video Call is a web app used to call your friends with your video and audio anywhere in the world.
+Let’s Video Call is a web app used to call people with your video and audio on, anywhere in the world.

+## Tech
+* Node.js
+* EJS
+* JavaScript
+* CSS

 ## Usage